 Mickey Desai currently Chairs the Metropolitan Counseling Services Board of Directors, is a member of the Georgia Lakes Society Board of Directors, and is a member of the United Way's Volunteer Involvement Program (V.I.P.)
 Alumni Association, the premier board development program in Atlanta.
 Working in the nonprofit sector since 2001, he helped resurrect the Atlanta Nonprofit Professionals group and organized the Stetson University Alumni Association across the state.
 In 1995 he received his Master’s Degree in Counseling Psychology from the University of Denver, and he holds a Bachelor’s Degree from Stetson University.
 He has had a varied and diverse career path, choosing nonprofit causes specifically for strength of passion and demonstrated return on investment.
 His personal interests revolve around causes that develop personal strength, integrity and critical thinking skills.
 Mickey is the founder of The Nonprofit Snapshot.

 Victor Johnson lives on the South Fork Broad River north of Athens with his wife and their animals.
 He is a reformed geologist practicing country law in Danielsville, Georgia, ranging from land use and government law to civil litigation.
-A long time board member of the Broad River Watershed Association, he’s also (among others) a board member of the Legal Environmental Assistance Foundation and United Way of Northeast Georgia, and helps with many community programs and projects.
-He’s over-educated, with a B.S. in Natural Resources and B.A. in Economics from the University of the South in Sewanee, Tennessee, and an M.S. in Geology and J.D. in law from the University of Georgia.
+A long time board member of the Broad River Watershed Association, he’s also (among others) a board member of the Legal Environmental Assistance Foundation and helps with many community programs and projects.
+He has a B.S. in Natural Resources and a B.A. in Economics from the University of the South in Sewanee, Tennessee, as well as an M.S. in Geology and J.D. in law from the University of Georgia.
 Though he has lived or worked in five southeastern states, Georgia is home (you always come back to the best).

-I am a 30 year Lake Lanier resident and outdoor enthusiast.
-My corporate background was handling hazardous waste and materials, conducting workshops and handling corporate clients.
-I also worked for Chattahoochee Riverkeeper for 5 years as the Headwaters Outreach Manager.
-I currently participate with the Lake Lanier Association on Shore Sweep, Georgia Canoe Association on river clean up events, Rivers Alive Advisory Board, and Friends of Gainesville Park board.
-I have worked with various groups including the Lake Lanier Association to make the Shore Sweep one of the 3 biggest cleanups annually in GA.
-My cleanup activities brought me to the Rivers Alive advisory board and I made friends with many of my fellow board members including Dana Skelton.
-In early 2005 at a board retreat Dana asked me if I thought a week paddle down the Chattahoochee River would be something people would like to do.
-I remember writing her a check that day.
-My life changed with Paddle Georgia and I can't imagine not have kayaking, my friends and love of the rivers.
-Since then my life has been centered around protecting and enjoying rivers in the Southeast.
-I am a certified Recreational Kayak Instructor and can be found on the Chattahoochee River and other rivers paddling most weekends.
-I have paddled all 8 Paddle Georgia Trips and I enthusiastically have tried to recruit new paddlers and promote and support GRN and especially Paddle Georgia.
-With more time and freedom, I expect to be able help with more protection and promotion of all Georgia Rivers and the many GRN programs.
-I have paddled with Paddle Florida on the Suwannee River and 130 mile Keys Challenge, the Apalachicola River from Woodruff Dam to the Gulf and actively helped create the New Upper Chattahoochee Paddle Trail above Lake Lanier.
+Bonny is a 30 year Lake Lanier resident and outdoor enthusiast.
+Her corporate background was handling hazardous waste and materials, conducting workshops and handling corporate clients.
+She also worked for Chattahoochee Riverkeeper for 5 years as the Headwaters Outreach Manager.
+Bonny currently participates in the Lake Lanier Association on Shore Sweep, Georgia Canoe Association on river clean up events, Rivers Alive Advisory Board, and Friends of Gainesville Park Board.
+She has worked with various groups, including the Lake Lanier Association, to make the Shore Sweep one of the 3 biggest cleanups annually in Georgia.
+Her cleanup activities brought her to the Rivers Alive Advisory Board, where she developed friendships with many of her fellow board members, including Dana Skelton.
+In early 2005, at a board retreat, Dana asked her if she thought a week-long paddle down the Chattahoochee River would be something people would like to do.
+Bonny remembers writing her a check that day.
+Per Bonny, her life changed with Paddle Georgia.
+She now can't imagine not have kayaking, her friends and her love of the rivers.
+Since her first Paddle Georgia experience, her life has been centered around protecting and enjoying rivers in the Southeast.
+She is a certified Recreational Kayak Instructor and can be found on the Chattahoochee River and other rivers paddling most weekends.
+She has paddled 8 Paddle Georgia trips and enthusiastically recruits new paddlers and promotes and supports Georgia River Network (GRN) and especially Paddle Georgia.
+With more time and freedom, she expects to be able to help with more protection and promotion of all of Georgia's rivers and the many GRN programs.
+She has paddled with Paddle Florida on the Suwannee River, the 130 mile Keys Challenge, the Apalachicola River from Woodruff Dam to the Gulf, and actively helped create the New Upper Chattahoochee Paddle Trail above Lake Lanier.

 Dee’s life is a kaleidoscope of careers launched with a journalism degree from the University of Missouri in her home state.
 She worked in TV as a writer, producer and ski show host; in the wine industry as a writer and wine judge; and in education as an international college recruiter and president of a proprietary college.
 She credits Paddle Georgia for igniting her passion for the rivers.
 Prior to that, the only thing she had ever done with a river was ice skate on it in the frigid Missouri winters.